josephryan/Ceriantharia_phylogenomics/00-PHYLOTOCOL/README.md

 cat P_magn_31_out_gapClosed.fa P_magn_53_out_gapClosed.fa P_magn_69_out_gapClosed.fa P_magn_73_out_gapClosed.fa > P_magn_genomes.fa
 ```

+# NOTE: Below are planned steps.
+We carried out steps 2.2.6, 2.3, and 2.4 and after recovering only four single-copy orthogroups dispensed with these steps and step 2.5.
+The analyses we moved forward with begins at step 3.0

-#### 2.2 Translate the concatenated nucleotide genome sequence into amino acids in TransDecoder v3.0.1.
+#### 2.2.6 Translate the concatenated nucleotide genome sequence into amino acids in TransDecoder v3.0.1.
 We set the –m flag to 50 and used the results from BLAST searches to inform the final TransDecoder prediction step

 ```
 TransDecoder.LongOrfs -t P_magn_genomes.fa -m 50 > td.out 2> td.err